TommyMart/QuizNight_Terminal_App/readme.md

 - Then run the bash script which will start a virtual terminal environment and install the required packages: ```scripts/run.sh```

-Incase you thought you had Python 3.8 or higher installed but you don't, the terminal will let you know before it installs the packages, you may have to scroll up if your terminal window is small, after you run the above code.
+Incase you thought you had Python 3.8 or higher installed but you don't, the terminal will let you know before it installs the packages, you may have to scroll up if your terminal window is small, after you run the above commands.

 In the highly unlikely situation where the above steps don't work, please install Python 3.12.1 or higher and try again.
 Alternatively, download the zipped folder and via your terminal navigate to the root directory of the app by using change directory ```cd T1A3_Terminal_App``` command.